Henrik-3/unofficial-valorant-api/README.md

 }
 ```
 The API party uses a key based system.
-You can get the "Basic" Key instantly without waiting time or apply for an "Advanced" key with the guarantee that you will receive an answer to your application within 24-48h.
+You can get the "Basic" Key instantly without waiting time or apply for an "Enhanced" key with the guarantee that you will receive an answer to your application within 1-2 Weeks (sometimes faster :D).

-You can generate a key on the linked discord above.
+You can manage your keys at https://api.henrikdev.xyz/dashboard/
+For beeing able to generate keys you have to join the linked discord above, this is for support reasons...

 *You will also have to enter some details about your app, e.g., the use case.
 This is to ensure the API is not used in a harmful way and (hopefully) the user knows that his data is used.*